chelnak/status-cake-exporter/README.md

 Usage: status-cake-exporter [OPTIONS]

 Options:
-  --username TEXT        Username for the account.
-This is only required for
-                         legacy accounts.  [env var: USERNAME] --api-key TEXT         API Key for the account.  [env var: API_KEY;
+  --api-key TEXT         API Key for the account.  [env var: API_KEY;
                          required]
   --tags TEXT            A comma separated list of tags used to filter tests